-This is "Understanding Software: A Primer for Managers", chapter 9 from the book Getting the Most Out of Information Systems: A Manager's Guide (index.html) (v.
-1.1).
+This is "Understanding Software: A Primer for Managers", chapter 9 from the book Getting the Most Out of Information Systems (index.html) (v.
+1.3).

 This book is licensed under a Creative Commons by-nc-sa 3.0 (http://creativecommons.org/licenses/by-nc-sa/3.0/) license.
 See the license for more details, but that basically means you can share this book as long as you credit the author (but see below), don't make money from it, and do make it available to everyone else under the same terms.